Matching Belt Capacity to Industrial Demand

 Contact area: Raw-edge construction allows the belt's full cross-sectional profile to engage the pulley groove, maximizing the wedging surface area and hence the power transmission capacity.

-Compound Selection: EPDM vs. CR vs. NBR-Blended
+Compound Selection: CR/chloroprene vs. CR vs. NBR-Blended

 Not all industrial environments are the same, and compound selection should match the specific conditions of the drive system.
 Quality industrial belt manufacturers typically offer three compound options:

 NBR-blended (Nitrile): Required for industrial machinery exposed to continuous hydrocarbon exposure — cutting oils, gearbox oil mist, lubricant splash.
-NBR (Nitrile Butadiene Rubber) resists petroleum oils where EPDM swells.
+NBR (Nitrile Butadiene Rubber) resists petroleum oils where CR/chloroprene swells.
 Specify NBR-blended belts for machining equipment, CNC machinery, and any drive where oil contact is routine.

 Banded Belts for Pulsating and Shock Loads